 Announced at the press conference today, MetroConnect Prize winners will also be eligible for the grand prize – an additional $50,000 to help one or two companies advance their global agendas.
 In late 2015, MetroConnect recipients – including EdgeWave, will be invited to share their stories for the judges and compete for the grand prize.

-EdgeWave Delivers the World’s Safest Inboxes™ by eliminating email-borne security risks from targeted, socially engineered attacks.
+EdgeWave is focused on eliminating email-borne security risks from targeted, socially engineered attacks.
 Our multi-layered Email Security Platform provides unparalleled predelivery protection, postdelivery detection and incident response to secure inboxes from today’s proliferating messaging threats like ransomware, spear phishing, business email compromise and more.
 Headquartered in San Diego, CA, EdgeWave has more than 2,500 customers and over 3.5 million protected users worldwide.